jwhall/redsweather/README.md

 - Python-Forecastio, from https://github.com/ZeevG/python-forecast.io
 - Tweepy, from https://github.com/tweepy/tweepy (which requires python 3.3)

 You will also need a CSV of your team's schedule.
-Check out 2017.csv for an example of what the columns should look like.
+Check out the CSVs included for an example of what the columns should look like.
 I got mine from http://cincinnati.reds.mlb.com/schedule/downloadable.jsp?c_id=cin#csv-format, your team probably has something similar.
 I chopped out most of the data in the MLB CSV and got it to the one here.

-You will need API keys for Twitter and Darksky/Forecast.io.
-The python-forecastio Github page has great instructions on getting one for Darksky, and I used this blog post - http://videlais.com/2015/03/02/how-to-create-a-basic-twitterbot-in-python/ - to learn how to set up Twitter's OAuth (and also their code to post w/tweepy).
+You will need API keys for Twitter and OpenWeatherMap.
+I used this blog post - http://videlais.com/2015/03/02/how-to-create-a-basic-twitterbot-in-python/ - to learn how to set up Twitter's OAuth (and also their code to post w/tweepy).
+For OWM's API, I am using PyOWM by @csparpa, available at https://github.com/csparpa/pyowm.

 # use
 Run once a day for best results.
 Note that Twitter won't let you post the same status twice, so you will get a 403 upon trying to run the script a second time.

-# smod.py
-This script will take the CSV schedule published by the MLB (at https://www.mlb.com/reds/fans/downloadable-schedule#csv-format for example) and convert it for use by the twitter bot.
-I know it runs in my debugger for Python 3.8.2, YMMV.
-Godspeed if you run it yourself.